Chapter 5: Micro Motifs

 The state update is

-where if and otherwise.
+where H(x)=1 if x≥0 and 0 otherwise.
 The output is simply

 Numerical Lex specification